 Accessing NISAR Data¶

 NISAR data can be accessed from cloud storage, either by downloading or using cloud computing approaches to work with the data directly in the cloud.
 There are map-based user interfaces and programmatic solutions for finding and accessing NISAR data.
-Refer to the Accessing NISAR Data section for more information.
+Refer to Accessing NISAR Data for more information.

 Processing Software¶